Skip to main content

 API testing tools should help you inspect requests, not create another layer of project sprawl.

 The best API testing tool depends on whether you care more about team collaboration or local sanity.
-Those are not always the same thing.
+Those priorities do not always align.

 Postman is still the standard for shared collections and team onboarding.
 Bruno is the best API testing tool if you want local files, git-friendly storage, and less platform overhead.
 Insomnia stays useful when you want a polished client that still feels developer-first.